 Nine is an Android email app that's a bit more tightly focused than other generic email clients, as it's built around security and support for Exchange's Active Sync.
 Nine supports Exchange, Office 365, Hotmail, Outlook, and Google Apps accounts.
 It also features Active Sync, so you connect straight to your mail server, rather than having any of your data stored or indexed through any cloud or third-party server.

 Previously an Android exclusive, Nine has since launched an iOS version of the app.
 The app includes Android Wear support, widgets, an unread mail badge on select launchers, and other features.
 While the app isn't free, users can try it out during a 14-day free trial.

-Airmail is a powerhouse email client on macOS that has jumped to iPhones and iPads, delivering a rich set of features as well as interface elements designed with the latest version of iOS in mind.
-In fact, you can even select Airmail as your default mail client in iOS 14.
+Airmail is a powerhouse email client on macOS that has jumped to iPhones and iPads, delivering a rich set of features as well as interface elements designed with iOS in mind, especially now that you can choose third-party apps like this one as your default mail client.